totaljs/components/j-Animation/readme.md

 - `together {Boolean}` all elements will be animated together (default: `false`)
 - `visible {Boolean}` performs animation when the element with animation is visible (default: `false`)
 - `offset {Number}` offset (threshold) for visibility (default: `50`)
+- `exec {String}` a link to method which will be executed after animation

 ### Element configuration